 One to watch: Paramount+'s future looks great for movie lovers

 The Paramount back catalog includes crown jewels like the Indiana Jones and Star Trek franchises and most of Martin Scorsese's films.
-Paramount+ will also be the streaming home for new Paramount productions like the previously mentioned Top Gun: Maverick and the fifth Indiana Jones film.
+Paramount+ will also be the streaming home for new Paramount productions like Top Gun: Maverick and the fifth Indiana Jones film.

 This is a streaming service that movie lovers should keep their eye on.

 Live in the country?
 These are the best rural internet options.